 - Swelling, tenderness, pressure, and pain around your eyes, forehead, or nose worsen when you bend over.

-Unless you develop a bacterial infection, most cases of Acute Sinusitis resolve within a week, and home remedies might be all you need to treat Acute Sinusitis.
+Unless you develop a bacterial infection, most cases of Acute Sinusitis resolve within a week, and home remedies might be all you need for effective treatment.

 Treatment For Chronic & Acute Sinusitis